PRESS ESC TO CLOSE

 These can be added to water to help decrease tartar accumulation and are the equivalent to mouthwash for humans.
 They can be a great addition to a teeth-cleaning regime, but if you’re not brushing too, they won’t be nearly as effective, according to Dr. Holmboe.

-Developed by veterinarians, Bye, Bye Dog Breath Dental Powder is packed full of natural ingredients to help keep teeth clean and free of plaque, while supporting gums and freshening breath.
+Developed by veterinarians, Bye Bye Dog Breath Dental Powder is packed full of natural ingredients to help keep teeth clean and fight of plaque, while supporting gums and freshening breath.
+It also balances out the oral and gut microbiome.

 Professional cleaning